 What is the MIT Sloan CIO Symposium?

-The MIT Sloan CIO Symposium is the nation's premier CIO event bringing together information technology executives from around the world and leading faculty from MIT.
-The annual event offers a day of interactive learning and thought-provoking discourse on the future of technology, best practices, and business that is not available anywhere else.
+The MIT Sloan CIO Symposium is the nation’s premier CIO event bringing together information technology executives from around the world and leading faculty from MIT.
+The annual event offers interactive learning and thought-provoking discourse on the future of technology, best practices, and business that is not available anywhere else.
 It includes presentations, panels, networking and a closing reception.

 The Symposium is part of the CXO Series produced by MIT Sloan Boston, along with MIT Sloan, including the MIT Sloan CFO Summit.

 The annual MIT Sloan CIO Symposium began in 2004.

 We are focused on the needs of the CIOs, CDOs, and other technology executives and making the latest MIT research accessible to a broad audience.

 Each year, the volunteers who plan the Symposium have two primary goals in mind.